jacobchrono/telling_stories_dashboard/README.md

 ### Second Submission

-I used plotly for this portion of the project.
+I used panel for this portion of the project.

 You should use `html\dynamic_scatter_fail.html` for future examples of bad graphs.
 ChatGPT defended its output but I could not attach the full convertsation due to a pasted image.